 Columbus State University Libraries

 Columbus State University is a multipurpose, coeducational, regional institution serving the diverse educational needs of west central Georgia.
-The university is located in Columbus, Georgia and is part of the University System of Georgia.
+The university is located in Columbus, Georgia, and is part of the University System of Georgia.
 The institution was initially established as a junior college in 1958 and became a four-year college in 1965.
 The university provides a mixture of liberal arts and professional programs leading to associate, baccalaureate and graduate degrees.

 CSU Libraries supports the needs of the students, faculty, staff and administration of Columbus State University, as well as the surrounding community.
 The library is committed to providing easy access to information and an atmosphere conducive to study and research.
 The library's collection development program includes print, electronic and other non-print materials that support students, faculty and staff of the university.
 The library staff is committed to furnishing prompt and efficient services in the retrieval of bibliographic data and materials from the collection and from other information sources to serve the needs of its patrons.